openhive-network/devportal/_tutorials-python/get_delegations_by_user.md

 The Hive python library has a built-in function to pull information from the blockchain.
 We are using the [`get_vesting_delegations`](https://beem.readthedocs.io/en/latest/beem.account.html#beem.account.Account.get_vesting_delegations) and [`get_expiring_vesting_delegations`](https://beem.readthedocs.io/en/latest/beem.account.html#beem.account.Account.get_expiring_vesting_delegations) methods.
 Each of these functions are executed separately.
 It should be noted that when a delegation is cancelled the VESTS will only be available again after 7 days.
 The value of the delegation can also be changed at any time, either decreased or increased.

-The function to query the expiring delegations use the the same parameters except that the `start_account` is replaced by a `start_date`.
+The function to query the expiring delegations use the same parameters except that the `start_account` is replaced by a `start_date`.
 If this value is greater than 7 days from present, it will always include all delegations that are pending expiration.

 Also see:
 * [condenser_api.get_vesting_delegations]({{ '/apidefinitions/#condenser_api.get_vesting_delegations' | relative_url }})